-- Myth #3 – Loyalty program sells itself and customers will keep coming the moment you launch one.
+A loyalty program sells itself and customers will keep coming the moment you launch one.
 False!
 Having an effective marketing strategy or campaigns in place is extremely significant as much as staff buy-in and support.
 Everyone on your team should have complete knowledge of how the loyalty program works, why it exists, and how it benefits the customers as well as the brand.
 Make sure your employees are excited about selling the loyalty program and they have all the resources they need to market it well.
-The sign up process should be easy and seamless and include sign up and referral incentives to entice customers to join.
+The signup process should be easy and seamless and include sign-up and referral incentives to entice customers to join.
 Also, send an announcement via email or text message to your existing customer base to alert them about the rewards program.

 Loyalty programs are difficult to manage.
 If you don’t have the right tools and technology at your disposal, this myth could be true but with advancements in technology these days, nothing is difficult to track or monitor.
 If you are aware of the metrics that are important to you, you can measure them.
 Processes like tracking customer’s points, rewards, and card numbers are very easy to manage now.
-You can also easily measure the factors like repeat purchase rate, average order value, net promoter score and customer lifetime value.
+You can also easily measure the factors like repeat purchase rate, average order value, net promoter score, and customer lifetime value.